-Promoting Sensitivity in Center-based Childcare (the SECURE Project)
+Promoting Sensitivity in Centre-based Childcare (the SECURE Project)

 The SECURE project evaluates the efficacy and feasibility of the attachment-theory informed program Circle of Security Parenting (COSP) adapted to the childcare context (COS-Classroom, COSC) for promoting sensitive responsiveness in early childcare providers.